 You can scale this recipe up and make a few servings at a time, then store them in the fridge for a few days for an easy breakfast or snack on the go.

-If you require a dairy free version of this drink, you can certainly substitute coconut kefir.
-If you’re not able to find coconut kefir you can use a combination of plant based milk and coconut yoghurt.
-That should give you a similar flavour and consistency.
+If you require a dairy-free version of this drink, you can certainly substitute coconut kefir.
+If you’re not able to find coconut kefir you can use a combination of plant-based milk and coconut yoghurt.
+That should give you a similar flavor and consistency.

 This smoothie is sweetened with medjool dates.
-I love using medjool dates because they’re a good source of various nutrients and have a lovely, caramel-like flavour.
+I love using medjool dates because they’re a good source of various nutrients and have a lovely, caramel-like flavor.

 You can substitute other varieties of dates if you prefer, but keep in mind that if the dates you choose are particularly small, you may have to add a few extra dates in order to achieve the same level of sweetness.